Have you ever wanted to create a local WordPress site?

 It’s a great way to learn WordPress and build a new website offline.

-When it comes to developing or maintaining a WordPress site, you have three choices:
+When it comes to developing a WordPress site, you have three choices:

 1. Work on the server.
 If it’s a development site, you can hide your WordPress site from search engines and hope the search engines honor your request.